ToshioCP/Gobject-tutorial/src/abstract.src.md

 2. download this repository and uncompress the files.
 3. change your current directory to the top directory of the source files.
 4. type `rake html` to produce html files.
 The files are generated under `html` directory.
-5. type `rake pdf` to produce pdf file.
+5. type `rake pdf` to produce a pdf file.
 The file is generated under `latex` directory.

 This system is the same as the one in the `gtk4 tutorial` repository.
-There's a document `Readme_for_developers.md` in `doc` directory of the repository.
+There's a document `Readme_for_developers.md` in `gfm` directory of the repository.
 The document describes the details.

 If you have any questions, feel free to post an issue.